Prajwal111299/Deep-Learning-driven-Ontology-for-precise-Medicine-Prescription/README.md

 # Deep-Learning-driven-Ontology-for-precise-Medicine-Prescription

-• Developed an Email Spear Phishing detection system using TensorFlow and NLP techniques.
-Incorporated an ontology creation process using rdflib for organizing medicine-related data and implemented a demo video for client presentation, as well as facilitated the code shipment via AnyDesk.
+• Developed a Deep Learning-driven Ontology for Precise Medicine Prescription using TensorFlow and rdflib, integrating structured medical data from a CSV file to create an ontology and training a neural network model to predict medicines for given diseases.
+Demonstrated the system through a client demo video and facilitated code shipment via AnyDesk.

-• The model Achieved and accuracy rate of 99%.
+• The model Achieved an accuracy rate of 99%.